Miguel Cabrera Preview, Player Props: Tigers vs. Cubs

 Miguel Cabrera At The Plate

-- In 74 games played this season, he has hit a homer in just two of them.
+- He has hit a long ball in two of 74 games played this season, and in 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.